Federal police handcuff a passenger at Cologne/Bonn airport after arrival from Palma

 Search requests are distributed over international networks.
 If a name is recorded at control, an automatic check can be carried out.
 For authorities, this is an important tool to enforce judgments or arrest warrants.
 For those affected, a hit means: the border is no longer just a line on the map — it can mean immediate deprivation of liberty.

 The problem lies in inaccuracies: one extra letter, a missing accent, an old address.
-Such small details can lead to unnecessary arrests or long waiting times.
+Such small details can lead to unnecessary arrests or long waiting times, as documented in Accidentally Detained: When a Wrong Turn After Returning from Mallorca Becomes Costly.
 Therefore, what is needed is not only technical systems but also human procedures for rapid clarification — and treatment that remains dignified if something goes wrong.

 What effect does this have on Mallorca's image?

 A single case is not a pattern — and yet images stick.
-When someone sees a video on social media or reads a dramatic report, they easily associate the scene with its point of origin: the island.
+When someone sees a video on social media or reads a dramatic report, such as Arrest in Mallorca after European arrest warrants: How safe is the island as a hideout?, they easily associate the scene with its point of origin: the island.
 For an economy that depends on trust and holiday perceptions, this is sensitive.
 Buzzwords like "arrest" or "arrest warrant" do not always land with tourists in a nuanced way.

 On the other hand, cross-border law enforcement can strengthen the sense of security.
 That justice works across borders can also build confidence: guests and residents know that offences will not go unpunished simply because they occurred on holiday.
 The crucial thing is balance — between consistent enforcement and the public framing of isolated cases.